 Saving in employer-sponsored retirement plans (and IRAs) has certain tax advantages.
 For example, the contributions that a worker makes to these plans typically reduce current taxable income by the amount of the contribution.
-In addition, the retirement accounts benefit from tax-deferred growth because taxes are not due until the individual withdraws money from the account.
-Overall, 82 percent of DC-owning households agreed that the "tax treatment of my retirement plan is a big incentive to contribute" (Figure 2).
-Agreement was high across all age and income groups, although it tended to increase with age and was somewhat higher for households with incomes of \$30,000 or more (more than 80 percent), compared with households with incomes below \$30,000 (75 percent).
+In addition, the retirement accounts benefit from tax-deferred growth because taxes are not due until the individual withdraws money from the account.10 Overall, 81 percent of DC-owning households agreed that the "tax treatment of my retirement plan is a big incentive to contribute" (Figure 2).
+Agreement was high across all age and income groups, although it tended to increase with age and was somewhat higher for households with incomes of \$50,000 or more (84 percent), compared with households with incomes below \$50,000 (73 percent).

 Two other possible benefits resonated less with retirement plan participants.
 First, saving from each paycheck into a retirement plan helps workers to continue investing in down markets, dollar-cost average their investments, and benefit when stock and bond markets recover.
 Interviewees were asked whether "knowing that I'm saving from every paycheck makes me less worried about the stock market's performance."
-A majority (70 percent) agreed with that statement; younger households were just as likely to indicate that knowing that they were saving from every paycheck made them less worried about the stock market's performance compared with older households (Figure 2).
+A majority (67 percent) agreed with that statement; younger households were just as likely to indicate that knowing they were saving from every paycheck made them less worried about the stock market's performance compared with older households (Figure 2).

-Second, 46 percent of households with DC accounts agreed with the statement: "I probably wouldn't save for retirement if I didn't have a retirement plan at work" (Figure 2).
-Agreement was the highest (66 percent) among households with incomes of less than \$30,000, fell to 60 percent for households with incomes between \$30,000 and \$49,999, and was the weakest (33 percent) among households with incomes of \$100,000 or more.
+Second, 48 percent of households with DC accounts agreed with the statement: "I probably wouldn't save for retirement if I didn't have a retirement plan at work" (Figure 2).
+Agreement was the highest (61 percent) among households with incomes of less than \$30,000, fell to 55 percent for households with incomes between \$30,000 and \$49,999, and was the weakest (38 percent) among households with incomes of \$100,000 or more.
 The fact that higher-income respondents were more likely to disagree is consistent with other household survey information finding that this group typically lists retirement as its most important savings goal.
 In addition, for households with higher incomes, Social Security does not replace as much income in retirement as it does for lower-income households, making it far more necessary for middle- and upper-income households to have retirement savings to supplement their Social Security benefits.
-In 12
+In addition, Income households to have retirement savings to supplement their Social Security benefits.